voucherifyio/voucherify-ruby-sdk/README.md

 `voucherify.validate(code, context)`

-The `context` param is generaly optional unless you are validating a gift voucher.
+The `context` param is generally optional unless you are validating a gift voucher.
 Then you have to pass `order.amount` expressed in cents (e.g. $10 is 1000).

 Example: